-Michelle Bachelet, who heads the Office of the U.N.
-High Commissioner for Human Rights, or OHCHR, said climate change is a scientific reality that now affects every region of the world and the projected levels of planetary overheating will have catastrophic implications for humankind.
+Michelle Bachelet, who heads the Office of the United Nations High Commissioner for Human Rights, or OHCHR, said climate change is a scientific reality that now affects every region of the world and the projected levels of planetary overheating will have catastrophic implications for humankind.

 “Storms are rising and tides could submerge entire island nations and coastal cities.
 Fires rage through our forests, and the ice is melting.
 We are burning up our future — literally,” said Bachelet, who became a pediatrician and public health advocate before starting a career in politics that led her to two terms as Chile’s president from 2006 to 2010 and 2014 to 2018.

-“The world has never seen a threat to human rights of this scope,” she told the United Nations Human Rights Council at the opening of its September session.
+“The world has never seen a threat to human rights of this scope,” she told the U.N.
+Human Rights Council at the opening of its September session.
 “This is not a situation where any country, any institution, any policy-maker can stand on the sidelines.
-The economies of all nations; the institutional, political, social and cultural fabric of every State; and the rights of all your people — and future generations — will be impacted.”
+The economies of all nations; the institutional, political, social and cultural fabric of every state; and the rights of all your people — and future generations — will be impacted.”

-Like many other agency heads and officials within the United Nations, Bachelet spoke partly to help boost the chances for success at the 2019 Climate Summit that U.N.
-Secretary-General António Guterres will host on September 23 on the sidelines of the United Nations General Assembly’s annual high-level meetings in New York.
+Like many other agency heads and officials within the United Nations, Bachelet was helping to further the goals of the 2019 Climate Action Summit that U.N.
+Secretary-General António Guterres will host on September 23 on the sidelines of the U.N.
+General Assembly’s annual high-level meetings in New York.

-Bachelet, while urging better protections for environmental defenders who face attacks around the world, spoke in defense of 16-year-old Swedish activist Greta Thunberg, who to reduce her carbon footprint sailed across the Atlantic rather than fly to New York for the General Assembly.
+Bachelet, while urging better protections for environmental defenders who face attacks around the world, also spoke in defense of 16-year-old Swedish activist Greta Thunberg, who sailed across the Atlantic to reduce her carbon footprint rather than fly to New York for the General Assembly.

-Thunberg’s Fridays for Future movement has inspired school strikes involving millions of young people around the world, but she also has become a magnet for criticism from political and business opponents.
+Thunberg’s Fridays for Future movement is inspiring school strikes among millions of young people around the world, but she also is a magnet for criticism from some political and business opponents.